 Have you ever had your cat go missing from your house?
-If so, you know how terrified and helpless this can make you feel.
+If so, you know how terrified and helpless this can make you feel and you want to find your lost cat right away.
 You don’t know if they’re simply hiding outside in the yard, gone exploring, or if they’ve encountered a predator.

 Often, the first reaction is to go searching for your cat with no real plan of action.
 We walk around the neighborhood (or drive) continually calling out our furry friend’s name.
 We find ourselves spending many hours searching areas and using methods that may not reunite them with us.
 For some, we simply choose to wait a couple of days to see if our cat returns home.
 This is perhaps the worst thing we can do.
 The longer a cat is gone, the further it could stray and the more danger the cat can encounter.